dalenewman/Cfg-NET/README.md

 initialized.

 ##Validation &amp; Modification
-The `Cfg` attribute properties offer *configurable* validation.
+The `Cfg` attribute's optional properties offer *configurable* validation.
 If it's not enough, you have 5 ways to extend:

-1. Coding Inside Your Property's Setter
+1. In Your Property
 1. Overriding `PreValidate()`
 1. Overriding `Validate()`
 1. Overriding `PostValidate()`
 1. Injecting `IValidator` into Model's Contructor

-###Coding Inside the Property's Setter
+###In Your Property

-You don't have to use auto-properties.
+You don't _have_ to use auto-properties.
 Instead of this:
 <pre class="prettyprint" lang="csharp">
     [Cfg(value = &quot;file&quot;, domain = &quot;file,folder,other&quot;, ignoreCase = true)]
     public string Provider { get; set; }